sparisca05/Device-Shop-Checkout/README.md

 # Device Shop Checkout

-This is a self-project developed with for a challenge in devchallenges.io
+This is a personal-project developed for a challenge in devchallenges.io

 The idea was to replicate a template that they provided me with these requirements: